ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 Let's parse that User Agent string to look for correlation.
 While difficult/impossible with a simple GROK expression, you can easily do this with the Elastic `User agent` processor.

+## Using the Elastic User Agent processor

+We can add the Elastic `User agent` processor to parse the UA string embedded in our nginx access logs.

 1. Select `logs-proxy.otel-default` from the list of Streams.
 2. Select the `Processing` tab
 3. Click `Add a processor`